 The Eagles, which beat Broomfield-based defending 5A state champion Legacy earlier this month, avoided losing back-to-back games for the first time in more than six years.
 They fell to Arapahoe, the No. 2 team in 5A, earlier this week.

 But Broomfield, winners of five straight 4A titles from 2007 through '11, seemed loaded for bear on Friday.
-The Eagles' pressure defense forced Holy Family into a whopping 38 turnovers, and the Tigers made just five of 21 field-goal attempts for the game.
+The Eagles' pressure defense forced Holy Family into a whopping 38 turnovers, and the Tigers made just five of

 "Our defense is huge for us, so to get all those turnovers against them is great," said Broomfield sophomore Callie Kaiser, who scored a game-high 16 points.